Debris burning is always closed within the city limts of Bend as per city ordinance.

-City of Bend: No open debris burning is permitted within the city limits of Bend.
+No open debris burning is permitted within the city limits of Bend.
 Debris burning includes burn piles, burn barrels, weed burners and similar type fires.
-Recreational fires for the purpose of warming, cooking or pleasure are still permitted as long as they meet the guidelines in the outdoor burning regulations for recreational fires.
+Yard debris includes, but not limited to, pine needles, pine cones, branches, trees, shrubs, limbs, stumps, grass, clippings, etc. Recreational fires for the purpose of warming, cooking or pleasure are still permitted as long as they meet the guidelines in the outdoor burning regulations for recreational fires.

-DCRFPD #2: Debris burning is permitted seasonally outside the City limits within the DCRFPD #2.
-Burning is generally open from November thru May dependent upon fire season.
-Debris burning includes burn piles, burn barrels, weed burners and similar type fires.
+Debris burning is permitted seasonally outside the city limits of Bend, within the DCRFPD #2 borders.
+Burning is generally open from November to May depending upon fire season.
+Debris burning includes burn piles, burn barrels, weed burners, ditch burning, field burning and similar type fires.
+Some types of fires require permits.
+Call our office at 541-322-6300 to determine if a permit is required or not.

-Burn Permits: Burn permits are required for a number of burning practices to ensure they are being done safely and properly to lessen the risk of the fire escaping.
+Burn permits are required for a number of burning practices to ensure they are being done safely and properly to lessen the risk of the fire escaping.
 To obtain a permit, contact 541-322-6309 to schedule an inspection.
-Permits are $15 each and are typically good for the calendar year.
-Permits are required for the following:
+Permits are $15 each and are good for 12 months.
+EFFECTIVE 11/28/18: PERMIT FEES CAN ONLY BE PAID BY CHECK (cash and cards not accepted).
+Sorry for the inconvenience.

 - Agricultural burning including ditches, fence lines and fields.